Judge says gunman who killed her son also targeted Justice Sotomayor

 Sotomayor, 66, was nominated to the Supreme Court in 2009 by President Barack Obama and is the first and only Hispanic to serve as a justice.

-The “60 Minutes” report said that threats to federal judges — which include hate mail, phone harassment, protests at their homes and threats of violence — have risen 400 percent over the last five years.
+The “60 Minutes” report said that threats to federal judges — which include hate mail, phone harassment, protests at their homes and threats of violence — have risen 400 percent over the past five years.

 The U.S. Marshals, who protect federal judges, are asking for 1,000 more officers at a cost of $250 million, the report said.
 Salas is supporting a bill that would scrub personal information about judges from the Internet and upgrade home security systems for judges.